epicleber/blog_test/research.md

 *Leishmania*, and other kinetoplastids, compartmentalize glycolysis and other vital metabolic pathways in the glycosome - a subcellular organelle that is evolutionary related to peroxisomes.
 Previous studies have indicated that disturbance in the targeting of proteins to the glycosome results in a lethal phenotype for these parasites.
 Consequently the glycosome biogenesis machinery consists of an attractive therapeutic target.
 During my doctoral studies with [Dr. Armando Jardim](https://www.mcgill.ca/parasitology/faculty/jardim), I uncovered a key component of the glycosomal protein import machinery, *L. donovani* PEX14, a membrane-associated protein required for translocation of proteins across the glycosomal membrane.

 Quaternary structure analysis of LdPEX14 revealed that this protein forms a large oligomeric complex.
 Domain mapping showed that elimination of a hydrophobic region and a coiled-coil motif were necessary to disrupt oligomer formation ([Cyr *et al.* 2008](#phdpub)).
 Moreover, calorimetry, intrinsic fluorescence, circular dichroism and analytical ultracentrifugation experiments showed that binding of LdPEX5 caused a dramatic conformational change in the LdPEX14 complex that was accompanied by a reorganization of a hydrophobic segment, common to other PEX14 proteins ([Cyr *et al.* 2008](#phdpub)).

-These studies provide a more fundamental understanding of the glycosome biogenesis machinery and its interaction with the glycosomal membrane ([Pilar 2014](#phdpub), [Cyr 2013](#phdthesispub)).
+To elucidate the role of this hydrophobic segment of LdPEX14, I speculated on its role in glycosomal membrane anchoring.
+Protein-phospholipid interactions studies were initiated by the determination of the phospholipid composition of the *L. donovani* glycosomal membrane.
+Using large unilamellar vesicles (LUVs), we observed that the LdPEX14 membrane binding activity was dependent on the hydrophobic segment, predicted to form a transmembrane helix within residues 154-174.
+Monolayer experiments showed that the incorporation of phosphatidylglycerol and phospholipids with unsaturated fatty acids, facilitated the penetration of LdPEX14 into biological membranes [Cyr2018](#phdpub).
+These studies provide a fundamental understanding of the glycosome biogenesis machinery and its interaction with the glycosomal membrane ([Pilar 2014](#phdpub), [Cyr 2013](#phdthesispub)).

 ![Model of the glycosomal proteins import machinery](/img/glycosome-import-model.png){: .center-small}